 Infographics are some of the most powerful visual marketing tools out there.
 But many of us find them, um, a little bit daunting.
-There’s just a lot of numbers out there.
+There’re just a lot of numbers out there.
 And so many lines and metrics.
 And a ton of pie charts, which, how are we supposed to just slap together a pie chart, GodI’mhungry does anyone have pie???

 At ease, PicMonkeyers.
 There’s a wide world of infographics out there, many of which are downright simple to make.
 Today, we’re gonna introduce you to a few of our favorite flavors: sleek, good-lookin’ infographics that are all 100% doable in PicMonkey.